MossGoblin/Stack-n-Pack/README.md

 * Fulfilling an order earns energy points

 * Matching 1 order with multiple groups will allow all of the matching groups to be dispatched when the order is completed, but with diminishing return (probably halving the reward with each repetition)

+  * NOTE: Not sure if that was implemented

 * Picking up crates, placing crates and moving while having a loaded crate costs the player energy points